YeddulaVenkataRamanaReddy/gittraining/README.md

 - Merging branches remotely refers to Pull Request or merge request
 - to upadatea PR, we make the changes to the branch locally and re -push

-- merge conflict can happen after pr has raised